Judicial Education Division | State of Illinois Office of the Illinois Courts

 The Judicial Education Division identifies, coordinates, designs and develops judicial education curricula and resources for the benefit of Illinois judges.
 The Division, on behalf of the Supreme Court of Illinois, aids the Illinois Judicial College Committee on Judicial Education in the development of judicial education programs and resources.
 The Division also assists the Committee on Judicial Education in its collaborative efforts with the Judicial College Committees on Probation Education, Circuit Court Clerk Education, Trial Court Administrator Education, Guardian ad Litem Education and Judicial Branch Staff Education; the Special Supreme Court Advisory Committee on Justice and Mental Health Planning; Judicial Mentor Committee; Appellate Court Administrative Committee; Access to Justice Commission; Illinois Supreme Court Commission on Professionalism; and the Supreme Court Committee on Equality in the development of competency-based, multi-disciplinary courses intended to embrace ethical, substantive, decision making and leadership competencies desired of the profession.

 n 2020, elective and mandatory programs were offered to Illinois judges, including the biennial Education Conference, the Joint State & Federal Courts Series, and over 50 live webinar programs.
 Each newly elected or appointed judge is required to participate in the online and in-person requirements of New Judge Orientation following election or appointment to the bench.
 The Division also manages the logistics of the New Judge Mentoring program in coordination with the Judicial Mentor Committee, facilitating the pairing of experienced new judge mentors with new associate and circuit judges, and minimum contacts between mentors and mentees throughout the one-year mentoring assignment.
-The Biennial Juvenile Conference is a multi-disciplinary program bringing together juvenile delinquency and child protection judges, guardians ad litem, and juvenile probation and detention professionals to develop strategies to address new and ongoing challenges facing the child welfare and juvenile justice systems.